fmchan/foodtrucks-web/README.md

 # fmhcan Docker Demo - SF Food Trucks

 - This demo is based on [docker-curriculum](http://prakhar.me/docker-curriculum)
-- Added ES cluster and kibana with healthcheck
+- Added the latest version of ElasticSearch Cluster and Kibana, with healthcheck
 - Added git workflow: commit to docker hub once master update

 > San Francisco's finger-licking street food now at your fingertips.